DaveMielke/NBP/b2g/ui/doc/notes.rst

 always be pressed separately.

 One Hand Mode is off by default.
-Pressing Forward+Dot8 enables it, and pressing Backward+Dot7 (followed, of course, by Space) disables it.
+Pressing Forward+Dot8 enables it, and pressing Backward+Dot7 (followed, of course, by pressing Space) disables it.
 Both of these key combinations have been chosen so that they can be reasonably easily pressed with a single hand.

 Switching the power switch **off** and then back **on** automatically disables One Hand Mode.
 This provides an intuitive way for a user who has accidentally